occrp/tech.occrp.org/blog/_posts/2017-11-20-memorious.md

 Within OCCRP, `memorious` is used to feed documents and structured data into [aleph](https://github.com/alephdata/aleph) via an API, which means documents become searchable as soon as they have been crawled.
-They will also, of course, be sent through OCR and entity extraction so they can link into an investigative knowledge graph.
+There they will also be sent through OCR and entity extraction so they can link into an investigative knowledge graph.